MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-business-model.md

 ---
 title: Virtual network data gateways business and billing model
-description: Provides information about the bill incurred by the virtual network data gateways. ms.topic: conceptual ms.date: 01/26/2024
+description: This article provides information about the charges incurred by use of the virtual network data gateway. ms.topic: conceptual ms.date: 01/26/2024
 ---